North Georgia Distracted Driving Accident Attorney

 If you or someone you love has become a victim of distracted driving, you know the gravity of these troubling statistics.
 You also know that every number above represents a real person, and if you are considering legal action, you probably want an attorney who understands this.

 Luckily, you’ve found the Pritchard Injury Firm.
-Our homegrown firm is led by local attorney, Zach Pritchard, and our legal team is dedicated to you – not your case, not the numbers.
+Our firm is led by our attorney, Zach Pritchard, and our legal team is dedicated to you – not your case, not the numbers.

 Call us at (470) 577-8152 for the compassionate legal assistance you need.